vakhariaheet/odooxadani/guidelines/main_prompt.md

 **Key Point:** The `permissions.ts` file is generated FIRST because:
 - It has zero dependencies on module implementations
-- All 4 developers need it before starting work
+- All 4 developers need it before starting parallel work
 - It defines the security model for the entire application
 - It prevents merge conflicts during parallel development
+- **Enables immediate parallel execution of F01, F02, F03, F04**

 ---